lucky-sideburn/kubeinvaders/README.md

 ## Description

-KubeInvaders has been developed using Defold (https://www.defold.com/).
+KubeInvaders has been developed using [Defold](https://www.defold.com/).

 Through KubeInvaders you can stress Kubernetes cluster in a fun way and check how it is resilient.

+I added also new experimental features like a linter for the pods.
+The current latest image of the game include [kube-linter](https://github.com/stackrox/kube-linter) developed by [stackrox](https://github.com/stackrox)
 ## Special Input Keys and features

 | Input           | Action                                                                                    |